 My Headshot photography is available for $150 per session.

 Contact me!
 You can reach me at (215)859-2102 and from there we’ll select a date and time that works best for you!

 1005 DORIS DRIVE COLLEGEVILLE PA 19426

 Get plenty of sleep in the days before your headshot session and stay hydrated.
 Don’t go out drinking the night before.
 Don’t do anything crazy with your hair the week before the session.
 Remember you should look like you normally do on your very best day!

 What Should I wear?

-My personal headshot mentor, and portrait photography master, Peter Hurley, says that his number one rule is you MUST love what you are wearing.
-I couldn't agree with this more.
+The number one rule is you MUST love what you are wearing.
 You know what clothes look best on you.
 If you hate everything in your closet then go out and buy some new stuff (I make no judgments if you want to leave the tags on and return them later)!
 I love variety, so feel free to bring me lots of options: Dress shirts/tops, tees/v-necks, light jackets, spaghetti straps, layers, etc. The only thing I will caution against is busy patterns or extremely flashy colors (like neon pink… you think I’m joking) as these can tend to be distracting.
 You’re selling yourself in your headshots, not your clothes.
 Also keep in mind what you wear on the bottom does not matter.